HDI-Project/ATM/README.md

     Elapsed Time: 0:00:07.638668
 ```

-- Get a summary of the best classifier:
+**b.
+Get a summary of the best classifier**

+The `get_best_classifier` method will print information about the best classifier that was found
+during this Datarun, including the method used and the best hyperparameters found:

 ```python
 results.get_best_classifier()
 ```

-This will print the best classifier that was found during this run:
+The output will be similar to this:

 ```python
 Classifier id: 94